sjehrick/ai_agent/README.md

 # AI_Agent

-## A simple AI agent written in python, with directory based guardrails, powered by the Gemini API
+## A simple AI agent written in python, with directory based guardrails, powered by the Gemini Flash API